MarekBykowski/yocto-ci-manifest/README.md

 ## Run `Yocto-CI` `testimage` tests

-Producing Yocto artifacts (steps above) is a one-shot action for running `testimage` tests.
+Producing Yocto artifacts (steps above) is a prerequisite and a one-shot action for running `testimage` tests.
 By saying that I mean there is no need to re-generate the images for running, even adding and running `testimage` tests unless the source code for artifacts gets changed and you want to pull the changes in.

 I truly belive once you are here you will only need to run the commands from here for running the tests and adding and running the tests.